csgutleber/zcks-content-guides/content-guide.md

 **Use "your" not "my"**
 Use "your" only when ownership needs emphasis.
 Default to simple noun forms.

-✅ Do: Dashboard, Team settings
+✅ Do: Dashboard, Team settings, Meetings
-✅ Also OK: Your AI Assistant, Your Meetings (when emphasizing personalization) ❌ Don't: My meetings, My dashboard, My team
+✅ Also OK: Your AI Assistant, View your history (when emphasizing personalization) ❌ Don't: My meetings, My dashboard, My team

 ## When to Break These Rules